Fiserv/Commerce-Hub/docs/FAQs-Glossary/Glossary.md

 Authorization is necessary to check whether a card holder's credit card holds sufficient funds and is approved to purchase from a merchant.
 An authorization request first emerges whenever a cardholder attempts to purchase a good or service through a debit or credit card.

-## AVS
+## Address Verification Service
-The Address Verification Service verifies customer-supplied billing address information against the billing address on file at the issuer for Card Not Present transactions.
+The Address Verification Service (AVS) verifies customer-supplied billing address information against the billing address on file at the issuer for Card Not Present transactions.

 ## Capture